Showing posts with label Bangkok. Show all posts

 1. Tamarind

 We have tamarind here in the Philippines but tamarind in Thailand has more flavors.
-Yes, you can buy sweet, savory or even spicy tamarind.
+Yes, you can buy sweet, savory, or even spicy tamarind.
 It is really a popular pasalubong, parang pag may pupunta sa Bangkok, expect na may tamarind na bitbit.

 2. Dried Squid

 Just like tamarind, you can also buy dried squid and they also have different variants.
-We were able to try some of the delicacies because this was the pasalubong of my sister-in-law when she went to Bangkok few years ago.
+We were able to try some of the delicacies because this was the pasalubong of my sister-in-law when she went to Bangkok a few years ago.

 3. Durian Chips